Global E-Coat Market Insights, Overview, Analysis and Forecast 2020-2026

 Electrophoretic Painting Process (E-Coat) is a process where a metal part is immersed in a water-based solution containing a paint emulsion.
 An electric voltage is applied to the part causing the paint emulsion to condense onto the part.
 A part can be painted both inside and out, wherever the liquid is able to reach a metal surface.
 The coating thickness is limited by the applied voltage.
 As areas of high voltage build a coating they become insulators thus allowing lower voltage areas to build up.
 Finally, the interior of a part can be coated since the exterior is fully insulated by the coating.

-This report contains market size and forecasts of E-Coat in Thailand, including the following market information:
+This report contains market size and forecasts of E-Coat in Italy, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the E-Coat manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on E-Coat production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on E-Coat production and consumption in Italy

 Total Market by Segment: